Did you know there are 4 physical and emotional phases[1] our bodies go through during the time of arousal?

-4-Phases of Sexual Response Cycle
+Phases of the Sexual Response Cycle

 Phase 1: Desire

-Phase 1 of the sexual response cycle is desire.
-This is the moment of truth, it’s the moment where you desire something and are sexually excited by it.
+This is the moment when you see something and are sexually excited by it.

-- During Phase 1:
+During Phase 1:

 - The heart rate picks up